japanistry.com

 Tonight when I get home I’ll drink a beer and then watch television.

 So how do we know whether 〜たら means “when” or “if”?
 Well, you often know from the context of the sentence.
-Let’s look again the first example sentence above.
+Let’s look again at the first example sentence above.
 If we translate the conditional as “when” it sounds strange: “When work finishes early I will join for drinks” (we don’t know for a fact that we will finish early).
 Equally, in the last sentence it’s reasonable to assume that you’re going to get home at some point so “when” is probably a more natural translation.

 Give me a shout if you don’t understand.